Start9Labs/documentation/site/03-todo.md

 # ToDo

-- Transfer HTML or refactor: Roadmap
+- [ ] Refactor and update Roadmap
+- [ ] Document colours
-- Document diagnostic UI
+- [ ] Document diagnostic UI
-- Update principles, privacy, about, etc
+- [ ] Update principles, privacy, about, etc
-- Footer links need update (or removal?)
+- [ ] Footer links need update (or removal?)
-- Add screenshots and details
+- [ ] Add screenshots and details
-- Verify ALL links and TOCs
+- [ ] Verify ALL links and TOCs
+    - [ ] Check all menus behave and display as expected
-- Add / verify ALL links in the UI go to the right place in docs
+- [ ] Add / verify ALL links in the UI go to the right place in docs
+- [ ] Update all guides in service repos
+- [ ] Address build errors
+- [ ] Launch versioned site/docs to start9.com
-- There are many issues that should be closed by 0.3 docs release, check that this is the case (some issues await new processes in order to test)
+- [ ] There are many issues that should be closed by 0.3 docs release, check that this is the case (some issues await new processes in order to test)
-- Update all guides in services
-- Launch versioned site/docs to start9.com
-- Address build errors

 <!-- Checklist
 # User Manual